opendocsg/slw-judgments-backfill/2015_SGHC_29/report.md

 _Should lump sum or regular maintenance be granted?_

-21     In asking for lump sum maintenance, the wife relies on _Lee Puey Hwa v Tay Cheow Seng_ [1991] 2 SLR(R) 196 (“ _Lee Puey Hua_ ”) at [9], where the court noted its power to award lump sum maintenance as an alternative to periodical payments so as to achieve a clean break between the parties.
+21     In asking for lump sum maintenance, the wife relies on _Lee Puey Hwa v Tay Cheow Seng_ <span class="citation">[1991] 2 SLR(R) 196</span> (“ _Lee Puey Hua_ ”) at [9], where the court noted its power to award lump sum maintenance as an alternative to periodical payments so as to achieve a clean break between the parties.
 However, I am not in favour of doing so.

 22     The power to award lump sum maintenance is ultimately a discretionary one dependent on the circumstances of the case.
 In interpreting the relevant passages of _Lee Puey Hua_ , one must read them in context, which I set out here (at [9]–[10]):